MAsuamah/just-tech-news/README.md

 ### Dashboard

-You will also have access to your dashboard where you can create new posts, and edit or delete older posts.
-You wil be taken to your dashboard as soon as you login.
-You can aalso access your dashboard by clicking `dashboard` in the navigation bar.
+Once you login you will be taken to your dashboard where you can create new posts, and edit or delete older posts.
+You can also access your dashboard by clicking `dashboard` in the navigation bar.
 Your dashboard will look similar to the following:

 <img width="900" alt="Screen Shot 2021-05-23 at 12 08 44 AM" src="https://user-images.githubusercontent.com/77217156/119248215-a46ea780-bb5d-11eb-96f7-28d6bcb1841f.png">

 ### Commenting and Voting

-Once you are logged in, when you click on `(number of) comments` you can now add your own comments and upvote posts.
+While logged in, you can now add your own comments and upvote posts.
+Click on `(number of) comments`  of the post you would like to comment on and/or upvote.

 ![Click on comments](https://user-images.githubusercontent.com/77217156/119248099-e1866a00-bb5c-11eb-9526-2792d6cc4985.gif)